Athletics at the 1904 Summer Olympics: Marathon

-The first to arrive at the finish line was Frederick Lorz, who actually rode the rest of the way in a car to retrieve his clothes, after dropping out after nine miles, but after the car broke down at the 20th mile, he re-entered the race and jogged back to the finish line.
+The first to arrive at the finish line was Frederick Lorz, who had dropped out after nine miles, and actually rode the rest of the way in a car to retrieve his clothes, but after the car broke down at the 20th mile, he re-entered the race and jogged back to the finish line.

 As officials and fans believed he had won the race, Lorz played along with his practical joke until he was found out shortly before the medal ceremony.
 He admitted the ruse, and was banned for life by the AAU; however, after Lorz apologized for this stunt and it was found he had no intention to defraud, he was reinstated, and won the 1905 Boston Marathon.